Hendy/umbraco-look/README.md

 	public IPublishedContent HostItem { get; }

 	// When called, the indexing of the current IPublishedContent item will be cancelled.
-	// If using an Exmaine indexer, then Look will stop adding from the point of cancellation.
+	// If using an Exmaine indexer, then Look will stop adding data from the point of cancellation.
 	// If using a Look indexer, then full cancellation occurs and a Lucene document will not be created. public void Cancel()
 }